rforbiodatascience24/group_07_project/README.md

 Soph & Sof (see below )-- Visualze multiple regression and heterochronic expression test Soph & Sof - Presentation

-- Currently the data are loaded and cleaned using the libraries "GEOquery" and "Biobase".
-We should consider looking into making our own script, based on Biobase.

 -   Augment data, extract relevant attributes (there are two separate tibbles to do this on)
 -   Augment data, format attribute names and values (there are two